Impact

 Risk and Exploitability

 The CVSS score of 6.9 indicates moderate severity, yet the flaw can be exploited remotely, allowing attackers to send crafted SSH packets that overwhelm the target.
-While the EPSS score is not available, the vulnerability has an exploitable proof‑of‑concept available and is not yet listed in CISA’s KEV catalog.
+The EPSS score is 0.00072 (approximately <1%), indicating a very low probability of exploitation, but a proof‑of‑concept exists and the vulnerability is not yet listed in CISA’s KEV catalog.
 The potential impact is a temporary denial of service for services that rely on libwebsockets for SSH handling, with the attacker only needing network access to the affected service.

 OpenCVE Enrichment